kyleaoman/martini/docs/source/global_profile/index.rst

 Parallelization
 +++++++++++++++

-The core loop in the source insertion function is a loop over pixels.
-Since parallelization is implemented for this loop, and for a :class:`~martini.martini.GlobalProfile` there is a single pixel, parallelization is not available in this mode.
+Paralleliztion (``ncpu>1``) is not available in this mode.
+The source insertion function is a loop over pixels.
+Since in :class:`~martini.martini.GlobalProfile` there is only a single pixel, multithreading will not be beneficial for this task.
+The :class:`~scipy.spatial.KDTree` lookup is also trivial in this mode so does not benefit either.

 Quick plot of the spectrum
 --------------------------